steipete/PSTCollectionView/README.md

 Open Source Clone of UICollectionView for iOS4+

 This project has the goal to be a 100% API compatible replacement for UICollectionView.
-My goal is to use it for fallback on iOS4/iOS5 and use "the real thing" on iOS6.
+The goal is to use it for fallback on iOS4/iOS5 and use "the real thing" on iOS6.

-Since iSO6 is not yet released, this repository needs to be private to not break the NDA.
+Since iSO6 is not yet released, this repository needs to be private to not break the NDA :/

 TODO:
 - Margins
-- Bugs with first items
+- Bugs with disappearing first cells
 - Performance (less recalculations)
 - Call more delegates, selection, highlighting
 - ...

-As cell animations are another super-tricky theme, my goal for now is to just don't animate.
+As cell animations are another super-tricky thing, my goal for now is to just don't animate.
+(But feel free to change that!)

 Should work with Xcode 4.4+ and ARC.

 Feel free to hack around and improve it.

 Another goal (at least super useful for debugging) is interoperability between UI/PS classes: